verilator/verilator/docs/guide/deprecations.rst

 Option `--cdc`
-  The experimental `--cdc` option is believed to be generally unused and is planned for removeal no sooner than January 2023.
+  The experimental `--cdc` option is believed to be generally unused and is planned for removal no sooner than January 2023.